Wedding Dress Shopping: A Complete Guide

 Finding your wedding dress is one of the most emotionally charged parts of planning.
 It is the outfit you will wear in almost every photograph from the day, the garment your partner will see you in for the first time at the ceremony, and — for many brides — the most expensive single piece of clothing they will ever own.
 The pressure to find 'the one' can feel overwhelming, but with the right preparation, the process becomes genuinely enjoyable.

 The wedding dress industry spans an enormous range, from off-the-rack options at €200 to couture creations exceeding €50,000.
-Understanding where your budget sits and what you genuinely prioritise (fabric quality, designer label, custom fit, or unique design) will save you from the heartbreak of falling in love with a dress you cannot afford.
+Understanding where your budget sits and what you genuinely prioritize (fabric quality, designer label, custom fit, or unique design) will save you from the heartbreak of falling in love with a dress you cannot afford.

 This guide walks you through every stage of the process — from your first Pinterest board to the final fitting — with practical advice that goes beyond the generic 'say yes to the dress' narrative.